kwan22/habits/level4.md

 <blockquote>
 <details>
   <summary>Downwards collisions</summary>
   A frequent pattern to look out for is colliding with the ground when trying to move downwards.
 This commonly happens shortly after a transition.
-Different problems call for different movement options: hypering or supering shortly before or on transition, releasing jump during transition, and holding downdiagonal are common patterns.
+Different problems call for different movement options: hypering or supering shortly before transition, releasing jump during transition, and holding downdiagonal are common patterns.
 Be aware of which setup works best for each problem.
 By avoiding collision, we can clear the ground with some vertical speed to resolve the downwards bottleneck. <br>
   Examples of an instant hyper or super before transition <br>
   <img src="https://github.com/kwan22/habits/blob/main/images/lv4/1a_crossing_6_exit.webp" width="480">
   <img src="https://github.com/kwan22/habits/blob/main/images/lv4/7a_1500m_dog_exit.webp" width="480"> <br>